 If you are interested in planet Earth—how it developed its present features and what may happen to it in the future, how it functions as a complex physical and chemical system and why we should care, where life originated and how and why our planet supports us, how the environment works and how what we do affects the world around us—a major in geology may be right for you.

-Colby’s setting provides an intriguing and exciting area for field study, allowing students to integrate field and laboratory experiences.
-Students are encouraged to work on independent and honors projects in which they develop ways of actively examining and interpreting observational data.
-Majors are expected to undertake and complete independent research as part of their undergraduate training, and such opportunities are offered routinely during the summer by departmental faculty at Colby and abroad.
+Colby’s setting provides an intriguing and exciting area for field study, enabling students to integrate field and laboratory experiences.
+Students are encouraged to work on independent and honors projects in which they actively examine and interpret observational data.
+Research opportunities are offered routinely during the summer by departmental faculty at Colby and abroad.

-The department offers two major programs and a minor for students with different interests.
+The Geology Department offers two major programs and a minor for students with different interests.
 The point scale for retention of the major applies to all courses taken in the major; no requirement may be taken satisfactory/unsatisfactory.
-Students should consult regularly with their advisor in selecting courses appropriate for meeting their goals of post-graduation employment or graduate studies.
+Students should consult regularly with their advisor in selecting courses appropriate for meeting their goals of post-graduation employment or graduate study.

 Requirements for the Major in Geoscience

-Geology 141 and 142; four fundamental core courses that include 225, 231, 251, and 254; two geology elective courses (that are 200-level or higher and may include one course in mathematics, physics, chemistry, biology, or GIS), three credits of Geology 391, and three hours of independent study (491 or 492); Mathematics 122 or Statistics 212; Chemistry 141; and one additional laboratory science course in chemistry, biology, or physics.
+Geology 141 and 142; four fundamental core courses that include 225, 231, 254, and 256; two geology elective courses (that are 200-level or higher and may include one course in mathematics, physics, chemistry, biology, or GIS); three credits of Geology 391; Geology 494; Mathematics 122 or Statistics 212; Chemistry 141; and one additional laboratory science course in chemistry, biology, or physics.

 Requirements for Honors in Geology

 This program involves a substantial research component in the student’s senior year, with no fewer than six hours of credit elected in research activities.
 Participation in the honors program requires a 3.5 GPA in the major by the end of the junior year before a faculty sponsor can consider the project.
 The honors program involves presentation of a research proposal to a faculty committee early in the fall semester, submission of a midterm progress report, drafting of introductory sections before January, and submission of a full draft manuscript for committee review by spring break.
 Satisfactory progress will result in credit for Geology 483 and 484.
 Successful completion of an honors research project, and the major, will enable the student to graduate with “Honors in Geology.”
-Students who wish to pursue a more intensive research agenda should consider the Senior Scholars Program.
+Students who wish to pursue an even more intensive research agenda should consider the Senior Scholars Program, an all-campus honors program in which half the student’s academic credits in the senior year are devoted exclusively to a major research project.

 Requirements for the Minor in Geology

 A minor in geology is available to students majoring in other disciplines who also desire an introductory understanding of the geosciences.
-Minor programs will be tailored to the needs of individual students; course selection should be done only after consultation with the minor advisor.
-Requirements are Geology 141 and 142, and three geology courses selected from courses numbered 225 and above.
+Minor programs are tailored to the needs of individual students; course selection should be done only after consultation with the minor advisor.
+Requirements are Geology 141 and 142 and three geology courses selected from courses numbered 225 and above.